olhazamlynska/myfilmoteca/README.md

 # 📖 Filmoteca <a name="about-project"></a>

-**Filmoteca** is a website designed for movie lovers to search movies based on keywords, watch and create create your own library of watched movies or movies to watch, view movie details, trailers.
+**Filmoteca** is a user-friendly platform offering trending movies, advanced search functionality based on keywords, detailed movie information, trailers, and personalized libraries for users to track watched movies and movies they plan to watch.

 ## 🛠 Built With <a name="built-with"></a>